tom-clik/coldlight/_docs/userguide/templates.md

 ### Site Variables

-When saving a static website, variables can be defined in the site object and output with the `site` prefix, e.g. `{{site.title}}`.
+When saving a static website, variables can be defined in the optional site struct and output with the `site` prefix, e.g. `{{site.title}}`.
 These are in addition to the basic variables defined in YAML.

 These are generally used for "technical" variables such as `{{site.assets_url}}`.
 Editorial variables such as title are best defined in the text.